AviatrixSystems/Docs/StartUpGuides/old-aws-startup-guide.rst

 =====================

 If this Controller is for your production, we strongly recommend you to enable Controller `Backup/Restore feature. <http://docs.aviatrix.com/HowTos/controller_backup.html>`_
-This allows you to backup configurations on the Controller to an S3 bucket sothat you can recover the configurations in a disaster situation.
+This allows you to backup configurations on the Controller to an S3 bucket so that you can recover the configurations in a disaster situation.

 Controller HA
 ==============